Tag Archives: negotiation

 Vanessa Bohns

-Participants estimated they would need to ask 10 people to have three agree to lend their mobile phones for brief calls.
+Participants estimated they would need to ask 10 people to get three people to lend their mobile phones for brief calls.

-In fact, these volunteers had to ask an average of six people for help before it was given, 40% fewer than expected.
+Results showed that volunteers only had to ask six people for help before it was given, 40% fewer than expected.

 Most people have a pessimistic bias about the likelihood that others will provide assistance, they concluded.

-Volunteers requested two favors of strangers: Complete a brief survey and take a letter to a nearby post office.
+In another study, volunteers requested two favours from people they did not already know: Complete a brief survey and take a letter to a nearby post office.

 Help seekers predicted that people who refused the first request to complete the survey would be less likely to take the letter to the post office.